 This cohort-based emphasis provides advanced training in the practice of biblically and theologically oriented educational ministry for those ministering in Chinese-speaking commu- nities throughout the world.
 This cohort focuses on church and parachurch educational ministry leadership issues, challenges, and opportunities unique to ministry in the Chinese culture.

-This cohort-based emphasis explores biblical and theological foundations, cutting-edge programs, and ministry education strategies.
-Certication in the use of research-based tools for marriage and family educators will be included.
-A major focus will be to design sustainable, context-specific marriage and family ministries, particularly in the church.
+This concentration of three courses explores biblical and theological foundations, cutting-edge programs, and ministry education strategies.
+A major focus will be to design sustainable, context-specific marriage and family ministries and initiatives, particularly in the church.

 Program Details